rbiodies/so_long/README.md

 # So_long
-### The aim of the mandatory part:
+## Mandatory part
-To create a 2D game where any hero collects any valuables before leaving the place.
+The aim of the mandatory part is to create a 2D game where any hero collects any valuables before leaving the place.
 It is built to make our work with textures, sprites and some gameplay elements.
-### Bonus list:
+## Bonus list
 • Enemy patrols that cause the player to lose in case of contact.

 • There’s some sprite animation.

 • Movement count is directly displayed on the screen instead of shell output.
-### Example of a .ber map:
+## Example of a .ber map
 ```
 1111111111111111111111111
 100000000000000010A100C01